What is the Water Quality in Gary, Indiana?

-Let’s dive deeper into what’s in Gary water.
+Let’s look closer at what’s in Gary water.

 - Haloacetic acids – Potential effect: Cancer